Plugin¶

 Worker-level lifespan context manager (runs per worker process).

-This is auto-registered in on_app_init and handles per-worker initialization: - Environment variable setup (silently - each worker needs process-local env vars) - Asset loader initialization - SPA handler initialization - Route metadata injection
+This is auto-registered in on_app_init and handles per-worker initialization: - Environment variable setup (silently - each worker needs process-local env vars) - Shared proxy client initialization (dev mode only, for ViteProxyMiddleware/SSRProxyController) - Asset loader initialization - SPA handler initialization - Route metadata injection

 Note: The Vite dev server process is started in server_lifespan, which runs ONCE per server before workers start.